 There is a problem whenever the drop out rate is greater than 10%.
 It is essential to determine why the failure occurred.
-This determination can be made through qualitative research (focus group discussions with community leaders, care takers and health workers).
-Another useful method is the 75 Household Survey: a non random survey of 75 households to determine reasons.
+This determination can be made through qualitative research (focus group discussions with

 Frequent responses to questions concerning the reasons for drop out are: